-Cause: The counties misunderstood the A.R.S. requirements for the distribution of Taylor Grazing, Section 3 and 15, monies.
+Cause: The counties misunderstood the statutory requirements for distributing Taylor Grazing, Section 3 and 15, monies.

 Recommendation: To help ensure compliance with A.R.S. §§37-724 and 37-725, the counties should deposit Taylor Grazing, Section 3, monies into a special range improvement fiduciary fund.
 In addition, the counties should distribute Taylor Grazing, Section 15, monies only for the benefit of the school district in which the leased public lands lie or the county's general school fund if the leased public land does not lie within a school district.